Closures & Hours Changes

 Top of the page

-Light therapy is exposure to light that is brighter than indoor light but not as bright as direct sunlight.
-Do not use ultraviolet light, full-spectrum light, heat lamps, or tanning lamps for light therapy.
+Light therapy is the main treatment for seasonal affective disorder (SAD).
+It's used for other conditions too.
+It is exposure to light that is brighter than indoor light but not as bright as direct sunlight.

 The most common side effects of light therapy include: